Nevue Fine Art Marketing

 Take advatage of Twitter and Facebook.

-Building relationships with people on social media is slightly different from giving your elevator speech to a person standing next to you.
+Building relationships with people on social media slightly differs from giving your elevator speech to someone standing next to you.

 Start by finding people you would like to build relationships with and start following them on social media.